paoshea/disco/README.md

    - Time windows
    - Interest categories
    - Meeting preferences
+   - Privacy controls
+   - Profile visibility settings
 4. Enable notifications to receive real-time match alerts
 5. Start discovering!

 ## 💡 How It Works

-1. When you're in "discovery mode," the app runs in the background using minimal battery
+1. When you're in "discovery mode," the app runs in the background using minimal battery (< 5% daily impact)
-2. If another user with matching interests enters your radius, both parties receive a notification
+2. If another user with matching interests enters your radius, both parties receive a notification within 30 seconds
-3. View their public profile and shared interests
+3. View their public profile and shared interests based on mutual privacy settings
-4. If both parties express interest, a secure chat opens
+4. If both parties express interest, a secure chat opens with progressive information sharing
 5. Use our suggested safe meeting spots to arrange your meetup
 6. After meeting, both users provide feedback to maintain community quality